![]() |

 Service Board | The printed circuit board that holds the fiber controllers for all the positioners of a single cell. |

-Detector Cell | A base board, its fibers, its positioners, its service board, and its controllers. |
+Detector Cell | A base board, its fibers, its positioners, its service board, and all its controllers. |

 Detector Fiber | A fiber used to capture and transport the light from a celestial object. |

-Guide Fiber | A fiber used to determine the location of mast. |
+Guide Fiber | A fiber used to reveal the location of a detector fiber. |

 Dead Reckoning | Moving a fiber to a desired position and keeping it there with no use of guide fibers. |